Matrix Means and a Novel High-Dimensional Shrinkage Phenomenon: Improved Operator Norm Error of the Harmonic Mean

 where $K > 0$ is a constant and $\Gamma \in (0,1/2)$.
 Let $N \geq 2$ be fixed with $T$ divisible by $N$, and let $\cP$ be a deterministic sequence of partitions of $D$ of size $N\leq \lfloor\Gamma^{-1}\rfloor$ such that $|D_i|$ are equal for all $D_i \in\cP$.
 The spectral measure of $\Har(\cP)$ converges weakly almost surely to the measure with density

 where

 Further, we have the convergence

-\end{proposition} The above result is a restatement of the results of \citep[Theorem 2.1]{Lod19}, since if the $D_1,D_2,\dots,D_N$ are disjoint and equal sized, then $W(D_i)$ are a collection of $N$ growing Wishart matrices of the same dimension $p$ and shared parameter $n$, with $p/n \to \gamma = N\Gamma$.
-The case where $|D_i|$ is permitted to vary in $i$, while still feasibly handled by the tools of this paper, is more complicated.
-The limiting spectrum of the harmonic mean in this setting depends on the roots of a high-degree polynomial, with the result that comparison of the harmonic and arithmetic mean requires a more subtle analysis.
+\end{proposition} \begin{proof} For the complex Gaussian case, the above result is a restatement of \citep[Theorem 2.1]{Lod19}, since if the $D_1,D_2,\dots,D_N$ are disjoint and equal sized, then $W(D_i)$ are a collection of $N$ growing Wishart matrices of the same dimension $p$ and shared parameter $n$, with $p/n \to \gamma = N\Gamma$.
+As discussed in \citep[Remark 3]{Lod19}, the extension of this result to the real Gaussian setting requires the strong asymptotic freeness of real Wishart random matrices, which was established in recent work \citep{FSW20}.
+Details are supplied in Appendix~\ref{sec:strongfree}. \end{proof} We remark that the case where $|D_i|$ are permitted to vary in $i$, while still feasibly handled by the tools of the paper \citep{Lod19}, is more complicated.
+The limiting spectrum of the harmonic mean in this setting depends on the roots of a high-degree polynomial, whence comparison of the harmonic and arithmetic mean requires a more subtle analysis.
 In contrast, when the cells of the partition are of equal size, the limiting spectral measure of the harmonic mean is characterized by the roots of a quadratic and thus admits an explicit solution.
-For the sake of concreteness and simplicity, we will assume that $\cP$ is a partition with cells of equal size for the remainder of the paper.
+Thus, for the sake of concreteness and simplicity, we will assume that $\cP$ is a partition with cells of equal size for the remainder of the paper.
 With the interpretation of $\Har(\cP)$ as a mean formed by splitting $D$ into equal parts, we have the following Theorem.

 \begin{theorem} Under the assumptions of Proposition~\ref{prop:harmlimit}, the operator norm $\|\Har(\cP) - \Id\|$ is minimized for a partition $\cP$ of size $N=2$.
 Further, for such a partition,

 \end{theorem} \begin{proof} The function